Ivans-11/github-repo-notes/README.md

 - Add and modify notes for repositories in GitHub repository list or detail pages
 - Notes are saved in local storage and invisible to other users
+- Import and export note data using the floating button at the bottom right of the page

 ## Installation